skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 ## Variables

 **Variables** are identifiers in a program that hold values.
-Java employs several different kinds of **variables**, which vary in terms of their scope.
+Java employs several different kinds of variables, which vary in terms of their scope.

 **Instance variables**
   ~ Typically called **data fields** or just **fields**.
 Instance variables are part of a class's definition.
 They are created when an object is instantiated; each *object* is created with its own independent copy of the instance variables.
 All methods of an object can access the object's instance variables.
-If needed, instance variables may be referenced within an object through the `this` keyword; for example `this.x = x` where the `x` in the left is the field while the `x` on the right is a parameter or local variable.
+If needed, instance variables may be referenced within an object through the `this` keyword; for example, `this.x = x` where the `x` on the left is the instance variable and the `x` on the right is a parameter or local variable.

 **Static variables**
   ~ Typically called **static fields**.
-They are part of a class's definition.
-Static variables are used to represent properties associated with a *class*.
+Static variables are part of a class's definition.
+They are used to represent properties associated with a *class*.
 A single copy of each static variable is shared amongst all object instances of that class.
 Static variables can be used even if no class instances have been created; they are always referenced through the name of the class.
+For example, if class `Zip` has a static variable called `numObjects`, throughout the class the variable would be referenced as `Zip.numObjects`.

 **Local variables**
   ~ Typically just called **variables**.
 Local variables are variables defined inside of methods.
 They may only be referenced within the innermost set of curly braces that contains their declaration.